Viability of general relativity and modified gravity cosmologies using high-redshift cosmic probes: Conclusions

 In this work, we investigated several alternative models, including $\omega$CDM, $\omega_0 \omega_a$CDM, $\Omega_k$-CDM, Starobinsky, Hu-Sawicki, $R^2$-Corrected Appleby-Battye, and one $F(Q)$ model, using both GPs and MCMC approaches.
 We used data from $H(z)$, $D_L(z)$, and $[f\sigma_8](z)$, and applied the MCMC methodology to infer the best-fit parameter values for each model, subsequently comparing them with GPs reconstructions to assess their consistency with the data.
 Our results confirm that background observables alone, namely $H(z)$ and $D_L(z)$, are in general insufficient to discriminate between models, as they show similar behavior within current uncertainties.
 Furthermore, one observes in Figure~\ref{fig3} that the $D_L(z)$ curve for Hu-Sawicki ($n=1$) model deviates at more than 1$\sigma$ confidence level from the GPs reconstruction using SNIa data, although this model remains consistent at 2$\sigma$.
 On the other hand, the inclusion of cosmic growth data proved to be particularly useful, as it highlighted deviations of some models from the GPs reconstruction, as in the case of the CPL $\omega_0 \omega_a$CDM model which slightly departs from 2$\sigma$ (in a small part of the redshift range), as shown in Figure~\ref{fig4}.

-Additionally, we performed a quantitative model comparison using the AIC to account for an appropriate penalization of the complexity of the model.
-Our results, summarized in Table~\ref{tab:table2}, indicate that the $F(Q)$ model emerges as a competitive alternative, alongside two GR-based models: $\Omega_k$-CDM and $\omega$CDM, while $F(R)$ theories are strongly disfavored when compared to the flat-$\Lambda$CDM and $F(Q)$ models.
+Additionally, we performed a quantitative model comparison using the AIC and the BIC to account for an appropriate penalization of the complexity of the model.
+Our results for AIC, summarized in Table~\ref{tab:table2}, indicate that the $F(Q)$ model emerges as a competitive alternative, alongside two GR-based models: $\Omega_k$-CDM and $\omega$CDM, while $F(R)$ theories are strongly disfavored when compared to the flat-$\Lambda$CDM and $F(Q)$ models.
 This is likely due to the fact that $F(Q)$ model preserves GR-like background dynamics while modifying the growth of structures in a way that remains consistent with current data.
 Furthermore, our comparisons highlighted that the $F(Q)$ model closely follows the GPs reconstructed $[f\sigma_8](z)$ function, reinforcing its viability as a potential alternative to the standard cosmological model.
-Moreover, considering data from the perturbed universe, the $\omega_0 \omega_a$CDM model appears to exhibit a mild tension with the GPs reconstructions, and when compared to the flat-$\Lambda$CDM model it receives considerably less support from the data, as observed by the application of the AIC (see Tables~\ref{tab:table1} and~\ref{tab:table2}).
+Moreover, considering data from the perturbed universe, the $\omega_0 \omega_a$CDM model appears to exhibit a mild tension with the GPs reconstructions, and when compared to the flat-$\Lambda$CDM model it receives considerably less support from the data.
+For the BIC, our results, summarized in Table~\ref{tab:table3}, confirm that, under a more conservative penalization for model complexity, $\Lambda$CDM remains the preferred model among those tested, and all alternatives show at least moderate (positive) evidence against them.

+Overall, the recent constraints reported in the literature and presented in Section~\ref{sec1:introducao} indicate that deviations from GR, if they exist, must be very small.
+In this context, our results (see Table \ref{tab:table1}) are in agreement with the latest observational bounds and, importantly, the statistical comparison done using information criteria (AIC/BIC) places the $F(R)$ models at a clear disadvantage with respect to GR (see Tables \ref{tab:table2} and \ref{tab:table3}), highlighting a key outcome of our study by directly comparing a variety of modified gravity theories.

 Our final conclusion is that this study shows that both parametric and non-parametric methodologies offer complementary and valuable approaches to explore the observational viability of alternative cosmological models, providing a more comprehensive perspective on their performance in light of current data.